rsdoiel/Artemis/README.md

 Artemis
 =======

 Artemis is an Oberon-07 module collection.
 My hope is to encourage continued use and development of the Oberon-07 language and encourage convergence towards compatibility in implementations of Oberon-07 compilers.
+My focus in this project is using Oberon-07 on POSIX systems.

 This project started as a re-imagining of the efforts that began at the Oakwood Hotel in the 1992.
 As at Oakwood I hope